PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/IncompleteErrorFinish.status.md

 - Press __'Retry'__ to repeat this block of trials from the beginning.

-- Press __'Ignore'__ to ignore and move on.
+- Press __'Ignore'__ to ignore and move on (per COL-CC only).

-- To complete only the missing trials:
+- To complete only the missing trials (per COL-CC only):

-	+ Note the current trial block number in the task list.
+	+ Note the number of the interrupted trial block (highlighted in the task list).
 	+ Select *Resume Interrupted* to complete the aborted trials.
-	+ Select the subsequent trial block in the task list and continue normally to complete the subsession.
+	+ Return to the trial block following the interrupted block in the task list and continue normally to complete the subsession.

- __Note:__ __'Ignore'__ should be used only with Col-CC autorization.